 - You must manually merge the worktodo.ini files into the v25 worktodo.txt (note the change in file suffix).

 - In the instances of Prime95 you will no longer need, uncheck Start at Bootup before you exit the program.

 - Save files must be copied to the new v25 directory.

 Download the appropriate program for your OS:

-Windows 64-bit, Windows 32-bit, Mac OS X Mavericks, Linux 64-bit, or one of the other ports listed below in the instructions for new users sections.
+Windows 64-bit, Windows 32-bit, Mac OS X Mavericks and later, Linux 64-bit, or one of the other ports listed below in the instructions for new users sections.